fsantanna/pingus/ceu/README.md

     deallocation of objects.

 4. [**Continuation Passing**](#continuation-passing)
-    The completion of long-lasting activity in a game may have a continuation, i.e., some action to execute next.
+    The completion of a long-lasting activity in a game may have a continuation, i.e., some action to execute next.

 5. [**Signaling Mechanisms**](#signaling-mechanism)
     Entities often need to communicate explicitly through a signaling